 This process may take two or more years which is too small if you're hoping to get the world's highest credit score because a key factor that contributes to most scores is the amount of time you’ve been borrowing.
 But it should be a bit sufficient.

-Start to borrow responsibly.
+To get student loans without a cosigner, start to borrow responsibly.
 Even if you can’t borrow the amount needed right away for school, you could be eligible for a small loan or for obtaining a credit card.
 Having a part-time job could also help if you are able to deposit up to $500 at any of the credit union.
 Demanding for a cash-secured loan or a secured credit card are other options.
-Any among both will help you establish credit some credits.
+Any among both will help you establish credit for some credits.